 The World Professional Association for Transgender Health (WPATH), as of the most recent edition in 2017, has established protocols and entitlements to allow trans patients to receive affirming treatment.
-Worldwide cultural bias against AFAB bodies receiving treatment that impacts their reproductive ability (rooted in misogyny) often impedes this treatment even in the case of life-saving or quality-of-life improving stakes.
+Worldwide cultural bias against AFAB bodies receiving treatment that impacts their reproductive ability (rooted in misogyny) often impedes this treatment even in the case of life-saving or quality-of-life-improving stakes.
 Access to competent and safe urogenital care and surgery is still often a stalemate.

 Finding the Right Doctor

 Ariel is an endometriosis patient.
-Endo is a manageable, yet incurable gynecological condition which recurs even after hysterectomy, so long-term gynecological maintenance has always been a priority for him.
+Endo is a manageable, yet incurable gynecological condition that recurs even after hysterectomy, so long-term gynecological maintenance has always been a priority for him.
 Truth be told, finding a competent and trans-affirming gynecological surgeon was not nearly as difficult as other aspects of Ariel’s chronic care or his transgender care.
 Yet the process of getting to that surgeon was a different story altogether.

-Leading up to surgery, Ariel did a full gynecological work-up, including a pap test, labs and an ultrasound.
+Leading up to surgery, Ariel did a full gynecological work-up, including a pap test, labs, and an ultrasound.
 And while he did experience poor conduct throughout the process, he didn’t realize until after the pathology came back on his tissue that he had also experienced bad faith.
 The interpretations of the original lab data indicated clear results.
 Pathology results and an independent second interpretation of the original tests revealed far more insidious results that may require further future procedures.
-For the meantime, he is advised to practice good vigilance and be regularly examined and have testing done.
+In the meantime, he is advised to practice good vigilance and be regularly examined and have testing done.
 Given that trans men and nonbinary AFAB people disproportionately have inadequate paps and screenings performed, it’s hard to trust when a “clear” result comes back.
 For a chronic illness patient, this is virtually a nightmare.

 Trans Patients with Chronic Illness

-Chronic illness patients as a whole are used to misinformation, ignorance and lack of treatment options.
+Chronic illness patients as a whole are used to misinformation, ignorance, and lack of treatment options.
 For trans patients with chronic illnesses, this is even more complicated.
 Transgender healthcare was not added to the mainstream curriculum for med schools until 2010.
 Previous generations of doctors are, for all of their knowledge that they do have, uneducated in this field and often feel that they are unqualified to provide health services to trans patients or unqualified to provide trans-related health services to patients.

-The results of a U.S.-based nationwide study printed in the Journal of Oncology indicates that only just over half, 65% to be exact, of oncological professionals alone agreed that being able to identify their patients’ expressed gender was relevant to their care.
+The results of a U.S.-based nationwide study printed in the Journal of Oncology indicate that only just over half, 65% to be exact, of oncological professionals alone agreed that being able to identify their patients’ expressed gender was relevant to their care.
 Only 19% of these professionals expressed confidence in awareness of trans health needs.
 Fortunately, 70% overall showed interest in receiving more education.

 Yet across the healthcare profession, many providers may not intentionally admit trans patients at all.
 Others may accept and acknowledge their trans patients but then also offer several disclaimers that they will not or cannot provide any trans-related health services.
-Both of us have experienced variations of these rejections, including awkward or inconsistent mis/gendering, disclaimers and rebuffs related to gender affirming procedures, outside referrals due to lack of ethical competency, and even the laughably frustrating trans broken arm syndrome, the implication that a plain and observable symptom is actually just the byproduct of gender affirming treatment and not a unique medical problem.
+Both of us have experienced variations of these rejections, including awkward or inconsistent mis/gendering, disclaimers and rebuffs related to gender-affirming procedures, outside referrals due to lack of ethical competency, and even the laughably frustrating trans broken arm syndrome, the implication that a plain and observable symptom is actually just the byproduct of gender-affirming treatment and not a unique medical problem.
 Julian has lost count of how many times his providers have inquired whether his life-long chronic illness was “due to the hormones.”